 To register your interest, please complete the registration form below and email it back to River Wey.

 As a volunteer in our visitor centre, you'll meet visitors, answer their questions and help to bring the Navigations' history to life.
-Dapdune Wharf is the visitor centre for the River Wey Navigations and is open from March until October.
+Dapdune Wharf in Guildford is the visitor centre for the River Wey Navigations and is open from March until October.
 The site tells the story of the Navigations’ history since it opened in 1653, the cargoes the Wey barges carried and the age of barge building.

-If you're interested in sewing, you could join the group of volunteers who get together on the third Wednesday of the month from 12 to 4 pm.
+If you're interested in sewing, you could join the group of volunteers who get together on the fourth Wednesday of the month from 12 to 4 pm.
 They started out making outfits for an event, which they enjoyed so much that they decided to continue.
 Activities include making outfits for children visiting the wharf.

 If you don't mind being on a waiting list for a while, you are welcome to indicate your interest in being one of merry band of skippers.
 To be a skipper means having to be qualified in the Inland Waterways Helmsman's Certificate to ensure your boat handling skills are up to scratch.
 You will also have to learn upstream and downstream commentaries to give visitors a guided tour as you take them on the 40 minute boat trips.
 In return for putting you through the training, we would want you to be able to offer two weekend days and two other days a month.